 The question becomes (a) are such layers useful and (b) how do we optimize for $\mathbf{W}^{(2)}$ through this optimization over h?
-For the first question, one way they are useful is for the same reason that sparse coding is useful: they give more directly control on the properties of the representation.
+For the first question, one way they are useful is for the same reason that sparse coding is useful: they give more direct control on the properties of the representation.
 Further, this transformation is a nonlinear transformation that potentially adds more flexibility than the standard NN approach of linear operations followed by activations.
-For the second question, there are in fact some nice ideas out there precisely on how to do this, but this is much beyond the scope of this course.
+For the second question, it is more complicated now to optimize through such a weird activation.
+It is no longer differentiable, and that was one of our criteria to make an activation easy-to-use.
+There are actually some nice ideas out there precisely on how to optimize through this weird activation, but this is much beyond the scope of this course.